Human rights in Canada: Freedom of conscience and religion

 Freedom of conscience and religion is protected by section 2(a) of the Charter.
 Religious freedom is further protected by section 15 of the Charter, which promotes the pursuance of equality and the freedom from discrimination under enumerated or analogous grounds, one of which is religion.

 In a 1985 Supreme Court case, R. v.
 Big M Drug Mart Ltd., Chief Justice Brian Dickson said that religious freedom in Canada includes freedom of religious speech, including "the right to entertain such religious beliefs as a person chooses, the right to declare religious beliefs openly and without fear of hindrance or reprisal, and the right to manifest religious belief by worship and practice or by teaching and dissemination."

 Concerns with regards to religious freedom remain with respect to public funding of religious education in some provinces, public interest limitations of religious freedom, state religious neutrality and religious dress, and conflicts between anti-discrimination law and religiously motivated discrimination.

-Three provinces, Alberta, Ontario, and Saskatchewan, are constitutionally required to operate separate and publicly funded schools.
+Three provinces, Alberta, Ontario, and Saskatchewan, are constitutionally required to operate publicly funded separate religious schools.
 The Supreme Court has held that the funding is not discriminatory under the Charter.
 On November 5, 1999, the UN Human Rights Committee held that Canada was in breach of the equality provisions of the International Covenant on Civil and Political Rights.
 The Committee restated its concerns on November 2, 2005, observing that Canada had failed to "adopt steps in order to eliminate discrimination on the basis of religion in the funding of schools in Ontario."

 Freedom of expression

-Freedom of expression is protected by section 2(b) of the Canadian Charter of Rights and Freedoms, which guarantees "Freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication."
+Freedom of expression is protected by section 2(b) of the Charter, which guarantees "Freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication."
 Freedom of speech and expression has constitutional protection in Canada but is not absolute.
-Section 1 of the charter allows limitations on this freedom if it can be "justified in a free and democratic society".
+Section 1 of the Charter allows limitations on this freedom if it can be "justified in a free and democratic society".
 The Charter protection works to ensure that all such limits are reasonable and strictly necessary.
 The approach by the Supreme Court on free expression has been that in deciding whether a restriction on freedom of expression is justified, the harms done by the particular form of expression must be weighed against the harm that would be done by the restriction itself.

 In Canada, legal limitations on freedom of expression include: